Connect with us

 Cost Breakdown

-– Professional fees: You need to set aside some cash to pay for the services of land surveyor, quantity surveyor, geotechs, and other professionals who may be required to work on your site.
+– Professional fees: You need to set aside some cash to pay for the services of a land surveyor, quantity surveyor, geotechnics, and other professionals who may be required to work on your site.

-– Approval fees: You will be required to pay a variety of fees to obtain permits for the many aspects of your project, including local government building permit, environmental permits, etc.
+– Approval fees: You will be required to pay a variety of fees to obtain permits for the many aspects of your project, including local government building permits, environmental permits, etc.

-– Site preparation: Do not forget to set aside some cash for site preparation tasks such as demolition, grading, debris removal, etc.
+– Site preparation: Set aside money for site preparation tasks such as demolition, grading, debris removal, etc.

 – Major construction costs: A huge percentage of your budget will cover the foundation, siding, roofing, decks, plumbing, cabling, and interior finishes such as painting and installation of appliances.